adamcrowe/dev-notes/Tools/tools.md

 * Lighthouse PWA Analysis Tool <https://developers.google.com/web/ilt/pwa/lighthouse-pwa-analysis-tool>
 * A list of community-built, third-party tools that can be used to improve page performance <https://progressivetooling.com/>
 * The Star Wars API: All the Star Wars data you've ever wanted <https://swapi.co/>
+* How to Store User Passwords and Overcome Security Threats in 2017 <https://rangle.io/blog/how-to-store-user-passwords-and-overcome-security-threats-in-2017/>